liftoff-app/liftoff/CONTRIBUTING.md

 (relative to `lib/`)

 - `hooks/`: reusable state hooks
+- `l10n/`: files with localized strings and localizations tools
 - `pages/`: fullscreen pages that you navigate to
 - `stores/`: global stores
 - `util/`: utilities